- National Affiliation

 The Campaigns Council is a comprehensive board and gathering space of working groups and priority campaigns.
 The Council will be responsible for providing both visibility across MDC DSA’s various campaigns and updates on campaign progress to the broader MDC DSA membership.

 The Campaigns Council will be chaired by the Campaigns Coordinator.
 Working groups and priority campaigns will be represented by two stewards each.
 All members of the Steering Committee, including branch delegates, will sit on the Campaigns Council ex officio.
 There will be a channel for Campaigns Council members on the chapter Slack to promote interformation discussion and notification between meetings.

-The Campaigns Council will assemble as either an ordinary meeting or a joint meeting with the Steering Committee.
+The Campaigns Council will assemble as either an ordinary meeting or a joint meeting with

 Joint meetings with the Steering Committee will take place once per quarter.
 Steering Committee resolutions and decisions can be made by majority vote of the Steering Committee members present during these meetings, which will be treated as meetings of both the Steering Committee and the Campaigns Council for the purposes of activity requirements.
 Stewards will have the same speaking and participation rights as branch delegates at joint meetings, including participation in closed sessions.

 Ordinary meetings will comprise all other Campaigns Council meetings.
 The Campaigns Coordinator will set the agenda for ordinary meetings after consulting and soliciting agenda items from stewards.

 The Campaigns Council will serve as a forum for discussion of working group and priority campaigns priorities, plans, opportunities for coordination, and opportunities for member mobilization.
 The Campaigns Council will also serve as a space to share best organizing practices and resources as well as to mediate disagreements between chapter formations.

 6.1.2 Administrative Committee